We hope you find this website both useful and informative.

 As an initiative to optimise appointment use, we have introduced a new service The Acute Care Team.
 It is staffed by three acute care practitioners, each of whom is an experienced nurse with additional training (and experience) in the management of new problems.

 Each day, this team will see the majority of patients with problems that need to be seen that day.
-The Acute Care Practitioner will be supported by one of the practice GPs on a rotational basis who will be available for queries.
+The Acute Care Practitioner will be supported by one of the practice GPs this will usually be Dr Aidoo on a Monday and Tuesday and Dr Macpherson on a Wednesday and Thursday.
+Friday will be covered by the remaining GPs on a rotational basis.
 The Acute Care Team will deal with your immediate medical need and will direct you towards your usual GP if any further care is needed.

 Monthly Health Awareness Campaign